dgdelmas/neural_cpp/README.md

         }
     };

-The `network` class works with any subclass inherited from `layer`, as long as the various default methods have been overriden appropriately.
+The `network` class works with any subclass inherited from `layer`, as long as the various default methods have been overridden appropriately.
 See the predefined options (`dense`, `conv`, etc.) for practical examples.
 See also the companion pdf for the explanation of some of the math behind the code.

 ## Examples: